-If you like to keep things simple, you can push a button and be rewarded with a great tasting latte, cappuccino, or flat white.
-For milk-based espresso drinks, it is an ideal coffee machine and really couldn’t be easier.
+If you like to keep things simple, you can push a button and be rewarded with a long coffee or cappuccino.
+Or use the milk menu for simple flat white, latte, and latte macchiato.
+For the most popular milk-based espresso drinks, it is an ideal coffee machine and really couldn’t be easier.

 However, just be wary of using oily dark roast coffee beans.
 Bean-to-cup machines, like the Eletta, can’t handle highly oily dark roasts very well as the oils can clog up the grinder.
 So it’s best to avoid them.

 The coffee grinder has 13 settings which are easily adjusted using the dial inside the bean hopper.
 Delivering freshly ground coffee beans is the forte of this super-automatic machine.
 However, there is also a chute to use pre-ground coffee if you prefer.

 We like this feature as it gives the flexibility to have some decaf coffee or flavored coffee every so often without having to swap out the beans in the machine.
 Particularly useful if you’re entertaining and need to make 1 decaf for the group.

 Consistently using pre-ground coffee would be a total waste of a very good grinder and one of the best fully automatic coffee machines.
 Honestly, I have no idea why you would when the grinder is built-in.
 But it is a very handy feature if you occasionally want to use a different kind of coffee.